2019 WTA Finals: Round robin tie-breaking methods

 a.
-If three players each have the same number of wins, a player having played less than all three matches is automatically eliminated and the player advancing to the single elimination competition is the winner of the match-up of the two remaining tied players.
+If three players each have the same number of wins, a player having played fewer than all three matches is automatically eliminated and the player advancing to the single elimination competition is the winner of the match-up of the two remaining tied players.

 b.
 Highest percentage of sets won.

 c.
 Highest percentage of games won.

 Prize money and points

 The total prize money for the BNP Paribas WTA Finals 2019 is US$14,000,000.

 The tables below are based on the updated draw sheet information.